How to Make a Vignette like a Pro

 I use this method to decorate my upright piano, which is always a difficult piece of furniture in any room.

 • For this method, select three related decorative objects close to, but not of the same height.
 Place them on one side of the fireplace mantle.
-Remember to use the pyramid method when constructing these pieces; tallest in the rear, smallest in the front and overlapping.
+Remember to use the pyramid method when placing these pieces; tallest in the rear, smallest in the front and overlapping.
 Cluster objects in a pyramid shape, not side by side.

 • On the other end of the mantle, place a single large object two to three times the size of the other pieces.
-It should be visually equal in weight to the three pieces on the other end.
+It should be "visually" equal in weight to the three pieces on the other end.

 Create a linear vignette on a table top.A linear or tablescape vignette with outdoor elements.
 Create one like this on your table top.